 Thus exponentiates to a representation of if, and only if, is even, and we obtain the result. ∎

-We can consider the weights of these representations.
+With this calculation in hand, we can consider the weights of the representations in 3.29.
 Under the isomorphism

 the element maps to .
 Since the -weights of are , we must divide these by to find the weights of acting on :